learnbyexample/practice_python_projects/practice_python_projects.md

     * `t * t + 1` will thus work for all corners empty case as well.
     * I wanted to use a formula that grows exponentially with number of moves already made.
 Squaring fits thematically with the game name and seems to work well enough for this game.

-Here's the initial weights for all the cells.
+Here are the initial weights for all the cells.
 Since no player has made a move yet, this will apply for both the players.
 Also, the numbers will be exactly equal to the number of possible squares from that particular cell.

 ```abc
 3  5  5  3